 The City will establish a public facility to be used as a Homeless Navigation Center to assess and address the needs of homeless adults.
-The City will also continue its implementation of "Project Room Key", using CDBG-CV funds.
+The City will also continue its implementation of "Project Room Key", using CDBG-CV funds and CDBG Program funds.